Saber13110/AppTracking/README.md

 required secrets.

 Optionally set `FEDEX_BASE_URL` to override the default `https://apis-sandbox.fedex.com`.
+Set `FEDEX_WEBHOOK_SECRET` if you enable signed webhooks in your FedEx account.

 Both `backend/.env` and `backend/.env.local` are ignored by Git.
 Store your secrets in `backend/.env.local` so they are not committed and are automatically loaded by the backend.